Join our Undergraduate Open Days

 We are living through a time of tumultuous and rapid change, but why is this the case?
 What are the underpinning explanations?
 What is the impact of this wider social change on our identities, relationships and communities?
 These are the kinds of questions that shape our Sociology degree here at Birmingham.

-This course will provide you with the knowledge and skills to critically engage issues such as globalisation, the changing nature of work and the family, gender roles and sexuality, multiculturalism, the impact of the media and information technologies, and new forms of politics.
+This course will provide you with the knowledge and skills to critically engage with issues such as globalisation, the changing nature of work and the family, gender roles and sexuality, multiculturalism, the impact of the media and information technologies, and new forms of politics.

 Alongside exploring 'big picture' social theories, we place a strong emphasis on developing social science research skills - highly valued by employers - throughout your degree.
 Each year, you will recieve research methods training, culminating in a final year dissertation where you will research and write an extended piece on a topic of your choice, guided by an expert supervisor.
 This reflects our belief that you should actively engage with Sociology from the very start, rather than just reading about it.